 Hardware isn’t it.
-That film has a decent stab at dystopia in sets that look as big as a closet, having blown a chunk of the budget on hiring the Roundhouse for the climax; but the very British flavour of late-1980s performance-anarchy has curdled a bit and drags like an anchor.
-William Hootkins delves deep enough into sleazebaggery playing a voyeuristic pervert that you expect his sweat to start pooling on your carpet, but he and the other supporting cast wouldn’t be out of place in BBC’s The Young Ones.
+That film has a decent stab at dystopia in sets that look as big as a closet, having blown a chunk of the budget on hiring the Roundhouse for the climax; but the very British flavour of late-1980s performance has curdled a bit.
+William Hootkins delves deep enough into sleazebaggery playing a voyeuristic pervert that you expect his sweat to start pooling on your carpet, but he and the other supporting cast do some anarcho-panto that wouldn’t be out of place in BBC’s The Young Ones.
 The tone of the UK comic 2000AD is clear too, even before the comic’s lawyers began an argument over the story’s origins.

 The second-best thing about Dust Devil is this social dimension, that Stanley frets away at patiently while the serial killer has his fun.
 Only Clive Barker, another fine troublemaker, has this knack in this genre to the same extent.
 (And Barker’s last film as director before he too tired of the struggle, Lord of Illusions, post-dates Dust Devil by only a few years and shares a producer and a composer.
 They make a fine double bill.)
 Dust Devil’s feeling for the land of its birth, for desert and ruin and isolation, is right up there with Witchfinder General‘s empathy for English evergreens.
 It shows a whole country swimming up through the last throes of a nightmare and apparently calling up a demon in the process, with everyone caught at the moment that the fever breaks.

 The best thing about Dust Devil is two of those people, a shaman named Joe played by John Matshikiza, and the cop Ben played by Zakes Mokae; two actors not demeaned in the slightest by the film’s wild mix of social witchcraft, playing two characters long since battered into shreds.
 The social document of these two South African performers playing out this story, both of them as freighted with past experiences as the characters they portray and both now gone, is not short of power.
 Mokae’s voice sounds like creaking shelves of history books.
 Dust Devil’s delirium finally crests when poor tormented Ben gets an inkling that he just might be a character in someone else’s film.
-Hypnotised by a vision of his wife as the Black Madonna, he lurches sideways out of his own movie in a flurry of sprocket holes.
+Hypnotised by a vision of his wife as the Black Madonna, he lurches sideways out of his own movie in a flurry of sprocket holes, briefly rising into some other and more real reality in a gnostic flicker.
 Free at last.